Individual Child Therapy

 Will I Receive Feedback?

-Throughout the therapeutic process, continuous feedback will be provided to the parent and Arina believes that it is vital to include the parents in the process form the beginning.
+Throughout the therapeutic process, continuous feedback will be provided to the parent.
+Arina believes that it is vital to include the parents in the process form the beginning.

 Request an appointment for individual child therapy or related interventions by completing the request form below